 The BoQs in Excel will have formulas and be protected.
-All bidders must fill in only their unit prices, therefore the successful bidder will be awarded on the submitted amount in his or her bid offer.
+All bidders must fill in only their unit prices, therefore the successful bidder will be awarded the submitted amount in his or her bid offer.
 The correction of errors will not be applicable.
-Any bidder who duplicates or changes the formulas in the BoQ will be disqualified.
+Whoever changes, duplicates, or changes the format or the formulas in the BoQ will be disqualified.